stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 ===========

 :py:class:`PlotFile` is intended to help you make plots that look reasonably good with as little hassle as possible.
-In common with many graph plottig programmes, it has a concept of declaring columns of data to be used for 'x', 'y' axes and for containing error bars.
+In common with many graph plotting programmes, it has a concept of declaring columns of data to be used for 'x', 'y' axes and for containing error bars.
 This is done with the :py:attr:`DataFile.setas` attribute.
 Once this is done, the plotting methods will use these to try to make a sensible plot.::

    p.setas="xye"